Burslem railway station

 Burslem railway station was a station on the Potteries Loop Line that served the town of Burslem, Staffordshire.
 It was located on Moorland Road, adjacent to Burslem Park.
 It should have opened with the extension of the Potteries Loop Line from Hanley on 1 November 1873 but the Board of Trade inspector was not satisfied so there was a delay of a month before opening.

 The station closed in 1964 when the Loop Line closed.
 Most traces of the station have been removed although the old stationmaster's house, known as Station House, is still occupied on a site between the old line and Burslem Park on Moorland Road.
-The site of the station, sidings etc., is now part of a Greenway for walkers and cyclists running along part of the route of the old Loop Line which has been landscaped.
+The site of the station, sidings etc., is now part of a Greenway for walkers and cyclists running along part of the route of the old Loop Line which has been landscaped, writer Arnold Bennett who was from Cobridge but buried in Burslem Cemetery in 1931 remembers Burslem Railway Station like he did with Cobridge, Tunstall and Hanley in his writings such as Anna of The 5 Towns and The Old Wives Tale which he called Hanley, Hanbridge and Burslem, Bursley but his works can be found in City Central Library in Hanley and the library in Stoke.